Home > Best Places to Stay in San Francisco

 1. Union Square

-Union Square is one of the most popular choices for tourists.
-On the plus side, it is centrally located, close to lots of public transportation, and there are many hotels with some of the best high-rise views of the city.
-This section of town is perfect for those who love to shop.
+Union Square is the heart of downtown San Francisco.
+It’s centrally located, close to lots of public transportation, and there are many hotels with some of the best high-rise views of the city.
+The area is perfect for those who love to shop.
 It is filled with boutiques, art galleries, department stores, retail shops, and salons, and considered one of the best shopping districts in the world.
 A highlight for those staying in Union Square is the Cable Car Turnaround at the intersection of Powell and Market Street.
 You’ll be able to see the drivers get out of the trolleys and turn the massive cable cars around to point to the direction they came from and head back to Fisherman’s Wharf.

-Best Hotels: Westin St. Francis • Chancellor Hotel Best Boutique Hotels: Hotel G • Hotel Zeppelin Best Moderate Hotel: Villa Florence
+Best Hotels: Four Seasons San Francisco • Westin St. Francis • Chancellor Hotel Best Boutique Hotels: Hotel G • Hotel Zeppelin Best Moderate Hotel: Villa Florence

 Fisherman’s Wharf is an iconic location and definitely touristy, but it is also a prime location for visiting many of the key attractions in San Francisco.
 Staying here gives you easy walking access to the seals at Pier 39, the cable car turnaround, Ghirardelli Square, a hop-on-hop-off bus stop, Hyde Street Pier, Madame Tussauds, San Francisco Dungeon, Buena Vista Cafe, Boudin Bakery, the pier for boat trips to Alcatraz, the bay tour, and many other tour start points.
 It’s also where you will find some of the best clam chowders in bread bowls in the city.
 This is a great location for a home base to see San Francisco for the first-time visitor if you don’t mind the crowds.